Research

 Our partnership with more than sixty universities means our advisory boards carry the names of the institutions we serve, and the people in the room lead at the companies shaping what comes next.

-Our published research, the AI Readiness Gap and the AI Skills Gap, draws on direct survey responses from executives across this community.
-The finding that holds across both: the strategy gap is wider than the skills gap.
+Our published research draws on direct survey responses from executives across this community.
+The finding that holds across the library: the strategy gap is wider than the skills gap.

 Custom engagements

-Most of the institute's research is commissioned by AI platform vendors, large enterprises, and investment firms with a specific question that the public reports do not answer.
+Most of the institute's research is commissioned by technology companies, investors, consulting firms, and corporate strategy teams with a specific question that the public reports do not answer.
 Custom engagements come in three tiers, distinguished by scope, sample size, and depth of synthesis.

 The smallest tier is appropriate for sector-specific or function-specific intelligence on a defined question.